kusin/tensorflow-btc-usd-v1/README.md

-## Prediction of BTC-USD price using algorithms SB-LSTM-RNN and SB-GRU-RNN
+## Prediction of BTC-USD using algorithms SB-LSTM-RNN and SB-GRU-RNN